When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 All the solutions introduced thus far in this section initialise network parameters per trade-off, resulting in a large storage demand and making solutions computationally inefficient.
 Additionally, the generated solutions are either singular \cite{MTL-as-MOO} or subject to the practitioner's preferences \cite{Pareto-MTL, continuous-pareto-exploration-in-MTL}.
-To alleviate both issues, \cite{controllable-pareto-mtl} proposes utilising a HyperNet \cite{HyperNetworks}, a type of neural network that learns to generate the weights of another network, rendering storage less demanding.
-Additionally, \cite{controllable-pareto-mtl} introduces preference-based training to perform trade-off selection in real-time.
+To alleviate both issues, \citet{controllable-pareto-mtl} propose utilising a HyperNet \cite{HyperNetworks}, a type of neural network that learns to generate the weights of another network, rendering storage less demanding.
+Additionally, \citet{controllable-pareto-mtl} introduce preference-based training to perform trade-off selection in real-time.
 More specifically, the objective space is sampled into $K$ subspaces (similarly to \cite{continuous-pareto-exploration-in-MTL}).
 Specifically, given a preference vector $\mathbf{p}$, the goal is to find a local Pareto optimal solution within such subspace for which the angle is the smallest to $\mathbf{p}$.
-To train the network on representative trade-off preference vectors, vectors are sampled using Monte Carlo methods and are given as input to the HyperNetwork $\mathbf{G}$.
-Then, the network is updated using normal gradient descent with the loss $\widehat{L}(G(p|\theta))$ in which $\theta$ represents the parameters for the MTL network.
-Specifically, \cite{controllable-pareto-mtl} uses a standard hard-parameter sharing strategy and such a process is depicted in \cref{controllable-pareto-fig}.
-Similarly, along the lines of preference-driven Pareto optimal solution, \cite{multi-objective-multi-task-learning-framework-induced-by-pareto} chooses to directly cast the MOO optimisation as a Weighted Chebyshev (WC) problem which consists of finding the Pareto front by minimising the $l_{+\infty}$-norm between the initialisation point and the Pareto front.
+To train the network on representative trade-off preference vectors, vectors are sampled using Monte Carlo methods and are given as input to the HyperNetwork $\mathbf{G}$. \citet{controllable-pareto-mtl} use a standard hard-parameter sharing strategy and such a process is depicted in \cref{controllable-pareto-fig}.
+Similarly, along the lines of preference-driven Pareto optimal solution, \citet{multi-objective-multi-task-learning-framework-induced-by-pareto} choose to directly cast the MOO optimisation as a Weighted Chebyshev (WC) problem which consists of finding the Pareto front by minimising the $l_{+\infty}$-norm between the initialisation point and the Pareto front.